 If you receive the higher rate of the mobility component of Disability Living Allowance (DLA) or the enhanced rate mobility component of Personal Independence Payment (PIP) you can apply for free vehicle tax.
 If you get the standard rate mobility component of PIP you can apply for a 50% reduction in vehicle tax.

 The Blue Badge scheme provides parking benefits for people with a disability who travel either as a driver or a passenger.
 The scheme is administered by local councils.

-A network of independent organisations who offer information, advice and assessment to individuals who have a medical condition that which may affect the ability to drive or use a motor vehicle.
+Previously known as the Forum of Mobility Centres, this is a network of independent organisations who offer information, advice and assessment to individuals who have a medical condition that which may affect the ability to drive or use a motor vehicle.
 The centres are listed in the map of MS services.

 A national UK charity that helps people in receipt of the higher rate Mobility Component of DLA (Disability Living Allowance) or PIP (Personal Independence Payment) to lease an adapted vehicle.

 Information on choosing, adapting and using a car from Rica, a charity providing consumer research and information for people with a disability.

 Public transport for people with a disability

 Information on travelling by train, plane, buses and coaches and taxis.